 This is my easy pavlova recipe.
 It’s almost fail-proof!
 And perfect with some whipped cream and fruit on top.

 It can also be all sorts of amazing with a crushed Cadbury flake or some sort of mint chocolate.
-Some people also like to make chocolate cream, but I’m happy with my vanilla version.
+Some people also like to make the chocolate cream, but I’m happy with my vanilla version.

 I made a simpler version of an ice cream christmas pudding 2 years ago (we didn’t host last year) and it was a hit.
 This version by Lucy over at Bake Play Smile looks pretty amazing!